Skip to main

 "Public health taught me systems thinking, which is essential in my role leading a business support center," she said.

-Morgan manages strategic planning and project management for the university, but her background in public health often shapes her approach.
-One of her most rewarding projects was relaunching a pediatric heart care program in partnership with Cincinnati Children’s Hospital.
+Morgan leads the finance and administration business support center, but her background in public health often shapes her approach.
+One of her most rewarding projects was relaunching a pediatric heart care program in partnership with Cincinnati Children’s Hospital – a true team effort with colleagues at UK and Cincinnati Children’s.

-"This initiative required us to merge two hospital systems with a shared goal: providing the best care for children," Morgan recalled.
-"It was a highly collaborative effort, blending program evaluation, systems thinking, and sensitivity to stakeholder needs."
+"This initiative required us to merge two hospital programs with a shared goal: providing the best care for children," Morgan recalled.
+"It was a highly collaborative effort, blending program evaluation, systems thinking, and sensitivity to constituent needs."

 Morgan’s experience highlights how public health training prepares professionals for the unpredictable.